 Christopher G. Hill is a LEED AP, Virginia Supreme Court certified General District Court mediator, and construction attorney in Richmond, Virginia.
-Chris has been nominated and elected by his peers to Virginia’s Legal Elite for the Construction Law category on multiple occasions (2007 through 2015) and has twice been named to the Virginia Super Lawyers Rising Stars (2011 and 2012) and to the Virginia Super Lawyers in Construction Litigation in 2017.
+Chris has been nominated and elected by his peers to Virginia’s Legal Elite for the Construction Law category on multiple occasions (2007 through 2017) and has twice been named to the Virginia Super Lawyers Rising Stars (2011 and 2012) and to the Virginia Super Lawyers in Construction Litigation in 2017.
 He is also a current member of the Board of Governors of the Virginia State Bar Construction Law and Public Contracts Section and the Section Council for the Construction and Public Contracts Law Section of the Virginia Bar Association.

 Chris practices extensively in all areas of risk management for construction professionals including litigation when required.
 Specific areas of practice include mechanic’s liens, payment and performance bond claims under the Miller Act and Virginia’s “Little Miller Act,” sustainable (“green”) building, occupational safety issues, construction contract review, flat fee service as outside “in house counsel,” local counsel and registered agent services for construction companies located both inside and outside of Virginia, arbitration, and mediation.

 Chris started his own firm in July of 2010 after 13 years of extensive courtroom and counseling experience at the Virginia Attorney General’s Office and two private firms.
 He made the move in order to better serve his construction clients and directly meet the needs of contractors and other construction and design professionals in Virginia.